andrewsgardner/WebLearn/README.md

   git clone https://github.com/andrewsgardner/WebLearn.git .
   ```

   ###### Adding a period at the end prevents the name of the root folder in my repository from being cloned into your project (this may cause routing errors later).
-However, all of the contents from my repository's root folder will get copied.

 ### Download Grunt